 Or you can be the one to buy some copies of Christians Get Depressed, Too to hand out to anyone you know who might be interested in beginning a dialogue about mental health and faith.
 The book’s available for a discounted price at the moment, and I’ve already ordered a whole bunch more for next Sunday.
 It doesn’t have all the answers.
 It's just a starting point.
 My hope is it gets you asking new questions and seeing people around you with fresh eyes.

-And hey, if you want to connect about your story and how God can use what you've been through to bring hope to other people, hit that "Share & Connect" tab up above, and let's talk.
-I'm inviting guest bloggers for the New Year, and I'd love to hear from you.
-Please send me a note if that's a way you feel led to "Join the Conversation" about mental health heading into 2019.
+And hey, if you want to connect about your story and how God can use what you've been through to bring hope to other people, in Brookings or elsewhere in South Dakota, hit that "Share & Connect" tab up above, and let's talk.
+Send me a note any time, if that's a way you feel led to "Join the Conversation" about mental health heading into 2019.

 Meanwhile, "Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.
 For just as we share abundantly in the sufferings of Christ, so also our comfort abounds through Christ."
 (2 Corinthians 1:3-5)